michelleful/CV/README.md

 Experience
 ----------
 **Web Developer, Imperial Consulting** (2008-2010, Boston MA)
-* Developed web applications, both front and back end, in Python, Django and jQuery, for clients in fields ranging from education to biomedical to finance
+* Developed custom web applications, both front and back end, in Python, Django and jQuery, for clients in education, biomedical and finance industries

 **External Consultant, Centre for Strategic Infocomm Technologies** (2008–2009, Singapore)
 * Advised client on evaluation procedures in speech and natural language processing